fabianschwab/mvp-starter/README.md

 ## Authentication & Authorization

 This project is using [Auth.js](https://authjs.dev) on the client side.
 Multiple authentication providers can be used.
-In this case KeyCloak is already set up.
+In this case KeyCloak and IBM AppID is already set up.

+Choose the provider you want via the `.env` file with the necessary values.

 If no KeyCloak Server is set up already, follow the steps below for OpenShift: